 1. Business Management and Remote Working

-Implementing telework solutions for your employees is an important piece of the puzzle.
+Implementing working remotely solutions for your employees is an important piece of the puzzle.
 Validation of large-scale remote operations is one positive to come out of the coronavirus pandemic.
 Due to government restrictions, companies had no choice but to allow their workforce to perform their duties from home.

-Many old school business managers had misperceptions about telework.
+Many old school business managers had misunderstandings about working remotely.
 They falsely assumed that workers would be sitting on their couch in pajamas drinking a cocktail.

 Instead, it turns out that remote workers are more productive than those in the office.
 In fact, studies show that remote workers are 13% more productive than their office counterparts.